Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 We can prove invertibility of~$\mathds{M}$ in a few special cases.
 When~$s_K^\varepsilon$ is the sampling form that was used in Example~\ref{ex:msfem-lin-dofe} (corresponding to a diffusion problem; we will consider this case until the end of this section) and if~$A^\varepsilon$ is constant, all numerical correctors vanish on~$S_K$ and the foregoing argument for the matrix~$\widetilde{\mathds{M}}$ shows invertibility of~$\mathds{M}$.

-In the periodic setting (see Sec.~\ref{sec:homogenization}), even though~$A^\varepsilon$ itself is not constant, its homogenized limit~$A^*$ is.
+In the periodic setting (see Sec.~\ref{sec:homogenization}), even though~$A^\varepsilon$ itself is not constant, its homogenized limit~$A^\star$ is.
 In this case, the~$\VSK{\beta}{1}$ converge to zero weakly in~$H^1(S_K)$.
 (We show this in Lemma~\ref{lem:corr-to-0} in the absence of oversampling, but the argument can be generalized to \DOF-extended oversampling.)
 Now consider the MsFEM-CR.
 The weak convergence of the~$\VSK{\beta}{1}$ in~$H^1(S_K)$ ensures weak convergence on each face of~$K$ in the~$H^{1/2}$-norm by continuity of the trace operator.
 Since the embedding of $H^{1/2}(\partial K)$ in $L^2(\partial K)$ is compact, the~$\VSK{\beta}{1}$ converge to $0$ strongly in~$L^2$ on each face of~$K$.
 Consequently, the degrees of freedom~$\Gamma(K, \VSK{\beta}{1})$ (the averages on the faces of~$K$) converge to zero as $\varepsilon\to0$.
 Thus, $\Gamma(K,W^0) \to \Gamma(K,1)$ and $\Gamma(K,W^\beta) \to \Gamma(K,x^\beta - x_{c,K}^\beta)$ as $\varepsilon\to0$ for all $1 \leq \beta \leq d$ and, by the above argument for the matrix~$\widetilde{\mathds{M}}$, the matrix~$\mathds{M}$ is invertible in this limit.
 By continuity of the determinant function, the matrix~$\mathds{M}$ is invertible when~$\varepsilon$ is small enough, and the \DOF-continuous basis functions exist in this regime.

 The study of the \DOF-continuous numerical correctors for the MsFEM-lin is more delicate, since pointwise operations are involved in evaluating the degrees of freedom, which are ill-defined on~$H^1(S_K)$.
 One can invoke the De Giorgi-Nash result, which can be found e.g.\ in~\cite[Theorem 8.22]{gilbarg_elliptic_2001}, to see that the multiscale basis functions, obtained from the numerical correctors in Def.~\ref{def:msbasis-OS} below, are in fact continuous for any bounded diffusion tensor.
 (See Example~\ref{ex:msfem-lin-basis} for a definition of the multiscale basis functions for the MsFEM-lin independent of the numerical correctors.)
 Pointwise evaluation is then justified.
 It would therefore be convenient to study the \DOF-continuous basis functions directly, without the intermediate step of the numerical correctors.
-We omit the details here.
+We do not further pursue this topic here.